Kiran6248/superchef-ms4/README.md

         git clone <copied-repository-url-from-Step-2-^^>

-5. Create the environment variables, This can be created either in the Gitpod Settings by going to the Gitpod dashboard, go to Settings=> variables => and add the variables, or create a env.py and add the env.py in the .gitignore file in your projects root directory.
+5. Create the environment variables, This can be created either in the Gitpod Settings by going to the Gitpod dashboard, go to Settings=> variables => and add the variables, or create an env.py and add the env.py in the .gitignore file in your projects root directory.
 These are the variables that should be included :

         DEVELOPMENT = True
         SECRET_KEY = YOUR_SECRET_KEY